-B. Complaints about Decisions made by SSD about Delivery of Disability Accommodations the complaint by informal means.
+B. Complaints about Decisions made by SSD about Delivery of Disability Accommodations

+A student registered with SSD may bring a complaint about the delivery of accommodations to the SSD Director.
+If the decision about delivery of disability accommodations was made by the SSD Director, then the complaint may be brought to the AVP.
+The complaint may be verbal or in writing and must describe the matter to be resolved.
+The SSD Director or AVP will first seek to resolve the complaint by informal means.
 The SSD Director or her designee will agree to meet in person with the complaining student within five (5) working days of receipt of the complaint.
 For verbal complaints, the SSD Director or AVP must provide a verbal response to the complainant within 5 working days of receipt of the complaint.
 For written complaints, the SSD Director or AVP must provide a written response to the complainant within five (5) working days of receipt of the complaint.
 This step, if successful, can provide a speedy resolution to the dispute.